avirakesh/bedside-pi/README.md

 # BedSide Pi
-Convert your Raspberry Pi (or any server) into a smart Bedside Clock.
+Convert your Raspberry Pi into a smart Bedside Clock.

 ![alt-tag](screenshot/img.png)